tslearn-team/tslearn/docs/user_guide/lcss.rst

     from tslearn.metrics import lcss
     cost = lcss(x, y, global_constraint="sakoe_chiba", sakoe_chiba_radius=3)

+The Sakoe-Chiba band corresponds to the constant :math:`\delta` mentioned in [1]_, it controls how far in time we can go in order to match a given point from one time-series to a point in another time-series.

 Second, the Itakura parallelogram sets a maximum slope :math:`s` for alignment paths, which leads to a parallelogram-shaped constraint: